Take the Online Spiritual Exercises of Saint Ignatius Loyola to conquer this life and gain eternal life with Christ Jesus.

 We need your help to maintain and promote this apostolate.

 Connect With Us

-We offer you the opportunity to take part in online spiritual exercises to better experience this Holy Week.
-These programs are available in both 3-day and 5-day formats and require dedicating a significant part of your day.
-The 5-day program begins on Wednesday, April 5th, and runs until Sunday morning, April 9th, while the 3-day program starts on Thursday evening, April 6th, and runs until Sunday morning.
+We would like to offer you the opportunity to participate in the online spiritual exercises, in order to have a more profound experience of Holy Week this year.
+This retreat is available in both a 3-day and a 5-day format and does require dedicating a significant part of your day to prayer.
+The 5-day exercises is from Wednesday, April 5th, until Sunday morning, April 9th, and the 3-day exercises is from Thursday evening, April 6th, until Sunday morning.